 Instructions

-- In a high speed blender, place the oats, and blend until the oats become powder-like.
+- Place the oats in a high speed blender and blend until the oats become powder-like.
 Add the baking powder, cinnamon and salt to the blender and pulse once to combine.
 Transfer to a small bowl and set aside.

 - In the same blender, add the almond milk, egg, banana and vanilla extract, and blend until well combined.